fancydrones/xmavlink/README.md

 ## Router Architecture

-The MAVLink application is to Elixir/Erlang code what [MAVProxy](https://ardupilot.org/mavproxy/) is to its Python modules: a router that sits alongside them and gives them access to other MAVLink systems over its connections.
+The XMAVLink application is to Elixir/Erlang code what [MAVProxy](https://ardupilot.org/mavproxy/) is to its Python modules: a router that sits alongside them and gives them access to other MAVLink systems over its connections.
 Unlike MAVProxy it is not responsible for starting/stopping/scheduling Elixir/Erlang code.